liquidev/hayago/docs/manual/syntax.md

 ### Booleans

-rod has a standard, distinct boolean type.
+rod has a standard, boolean type.
 Its value is either `true` or `false`.
-Nothing too fancy.
+In logic comparison and branching, `true` is always "truthy", and `false` is always falsey.

+`null` the only other falsey value.
+All other values are truthy.

 ### Numbers